Director: Guillermo del Toro

 In traditional monster movies, where such love was deemed impossible, the convention was for the unfortunate beast to die from his unrequited feelings for the beauty that caught its eye.
 Resulting from del Toro’s desire to rewrite The Creature from the Black Lagoon and give it a happy ending, The Shape of Water takes a different tack entirely, with the monster getting the girl.
 Beginning with Cronos and continuing apace with other cabinets of curiosity such as The Devils Backbone, Blade 2, Hellboy, Pan’s Labyrinth, Crimson Peak, etc., the tragic theme of the misunderstood monster has been a sustaining thread throughout del Toro’s work, a refrain which reaches unprecedentedly baroque, operatic heights here.
 Looks can be deceiving, and the beastly guises his monsters assume invariably hide their inner beauty.
 When he was cast in Cronos, the film which first brought del Toro international attention, Ron Pearlman was still most fondly known for his leading role, buried beneath yards of yarn in the cult TV series Beauty and the Beast, which may very well be what drew the director to him.
 This flagship acquisition became the first in a long, proud line of other misshapen mutants, monsters and misfits that would stock del Toro’s overflowing bestiary.

 All three main characters in The Shape of Water are emotionally chained up in their own ways, suffering to varying degrees from unsatisfying love lives.
 Though it effortlessly progresses, once upon a time, Elisa’s interspecies affair with the fish begins just as self-delusionally as Giles’ flirtation with the affable, tantalizingly out-of-reach soda jerk (Morgan Kelly) from his local lunch counter.
 Both Giles and Elisa’s painfully awkward first ‘dates’ seem like tragically one-sided affairs, with lovelorn Giles inventing excuses to buy pie just so he can ogle the object of his affection from afar, while a coy Elisa fixates on the mysterious, even more highly unconventional new ‘man’ in her own life, visiting him poolside like a pet fish in a Koi pond, to bashfully share her lunch.
 Slowly winning his trust knowing, like Zelda, that the way to a man’s heart is through his stomach, she feeds him as if he were a feral stray, smuggling in snacks to compliment the trays of meat and eggs served by his chief caretaker, scientist Dr. Hoffstetler (Michael Stuhlbarg).
 And he responds like an abused animal uncertain whether humans can be trusted or not, biting at the hand that feeds him out of fear, to test her response.
 We’re meant to be enchanted same as she is, by this far-fetched, slow dance of seduction with such a fantastical being.
-Where Giles’ love interest will prove a disappoint, a monster under the skin, affording an object demonstration on how looks can be deceiving, Elisa’s is revealed, in the tradition of fairy tales, to be a prince in disguise.
+Where Giles’ love interest will prove a disappointment, a monster under the skin, affording an object demonstration on how looks can be deceiving, Elisa’s is revealed, in the tradition of fairy tales, to be a prince in disguise.
 On his same wavelength, she feels on equal footing for the first time, not having to rely on verbal communication with this creature from the deep, where sound as we know it ceases to exist, allowing the two to communicate non-verbally.
 Elisa acknowledges this fundamental bond herself, observing, “I move my mouth, like him.
 I make no sound, like him.
 What does that make me?”
 Citing predestination, ‘all she’s ever been’ has ‘brought her here to him,’ meaning some things were meant to be.

 Entranced by reruns of Mr. Ed, with its talking horse, this dumb animal who likewise lacks the power of speech doesn’t see her as deficient in the way other people do.
-Instead, peering into her soul with fish bowl scrutiny, he accepts her for what she is, as God created her, imperfections and all.
+Instead, peering into her soul with fish bowl scrutiny, he accepts her for what she is, as God intended, imperfections and all.
 Trying to talk her down, convince Elisa not to embark upon such a rash act when she implores Giles to help her free Willy, he reminds her that little people such as them are too small and inconsequential to make a meaningful difference.
 But she remains adamant that if all society’s freaks would simply stand together, as they did at the end of the Tod Browning film, one of del Toro’s favorites, they could affect real change, outwitting the monsters in power.
 The scars on Elisa’s neck reveal where her voice box was surgically excised, literally depriving this woman of a say in her own affairs.
 In less enlightened times, mutes were referred to disparagingly as ‘dummies,’ blockheaded due to their condition, the unspoken assumption being that those without the common denominator of speech, like Elisa and the creature, can’t be seen as fully part of the human race.
 Language is integral, and the observation is made that we likewise dehumanized America’s enemies at the time, communists and the Vietnamese, to the point of killing them indiscriminately in war, just because they spoke in a foreign tongue.
 Making him feel less inadequate by comparison, Strickland chooses to see Elisa similarly, as a lower order of life, inherently inferior to him.
 He’s perversely attracted to her seeming state of utter helplessness, the way the fixated serial killer was in The Spiral Staircase, because he’s drawn to women he feels he can wield complete control over.
-It’s why he places his hand over the mouth of his moaning wife, muffling her in the midst of sex (“I want you in silence.”), a moment that places blame for Elisa’s voiceless state at the hands of the oppressive patriarchal establishment he embodies.
+It’s why he places his hand over the mouth of his moaning wife, muffling her in the midst of ecstasy (“I want you in silence.”), a moment that places blame for Elisa’s voiceless state at the hands of the oppressive patriarchal establishment he embodies.
 She gets Strickland going despite herself, the same way the gill man does her; he wants to make this mute squeal.
 He can feel secure sexually harassing Elisa with impunity because she literally can’t speak up for herself, much less accuse him with her words.

 Elisa’s muteness is entirely metaphorical, meaning Sally Hawkins has the difficult task of playing a mousy woman denied a voice in the world who must make herself heard despite never uttering a peep.
 Her Elisa may be fully grown, but is so sexually and emotionally arrested, with her wide eyed innocence and nonjudgmental heart, she may as well still be a child.
 Indeed, with her sweaters and hairbands, she’s dressed and made up to closely resemble little Aurora from Cronos and Ofelia from Pan’s Labyrinth to a disconcerting degree.
 Prim, with perfect posture, she wears her washerwoman duds and bouffant flip as elegantly as Audrey Hepburn.
 Her frame seems to have been made for poodle skirts and silk blouses.